2D Eigenvalue Problem I: Existence and Number of Solutions: Applications

 \subsection{Distance to instability}

-A basic problem in control theory and other applications is to compute the distance from a stable continuous linear system to an unstable one, see .e.g. \cite[$\mathsection49$]{Trefethen2005}.
-In matrix notation, for a stable matrix $\widehat{A}\in \mathbb{C}^{m\times m}$, i.e., all eigenvalues of $A$ locate in the left half of the complex plane, the distance to instability is defined by
+A basic problem in studying the stability of linear dynamical systems is to compute the distance to instability, e.g. \cite[$\mathsection49$]{Trefethen2005}.
+In matrix notation, for a stable matrix $\widehat{A}\in \mathbb{C}^{m\times m}$, namely all eigenvalues of $\widehat{A}$ locate in the left half of the complex plane $\mathbb{C}$, the distance to instability (DTI) $\beta(\widehat{A})$ is defined by